Zhichengu1/Moodify/README.md

 ---

 ### 3. Track Preview Playback
 **Description**: Users can listen to 30-second previews of tracks before saving the playlist.
+(This is not complete because the web api did not allow for preview)

 **How it works**:
 - Spotify API provides preview URLs for most tracks